-- Out of This World does it when the uncle has some Love Potion in the form of cologne on, and when he is about to take a swim, the daughter and mother count down for when the instant harem will abandon him.
+- Out Of This World (1987): When the uncle has been wearing some Love Potion in the form of cologne, and is about to take a swim, the daughter and mother count down for when the instant harem will abandon him.

-- Double subverted in a Cheers episode.
+- Double subverted in Cheers episode "Don't Paint Your Chickens".
 A beautiful woman walks into the bar while Sam is in his office, and Carla does the countdown.
 It's as if the show is admitting how predictable it is, but Sam is two seconds late.
 He comes out, asking, "Where is she"?